 Details About the 2023 Seattle Solstice Parade and Fremont Fair

 The parade has as its guideline a set of rules: “No written words, signage or recognizable logos; no motorized vehicles (except wheelchairs); no live animals (except guide animals); and no functional weapons.”

-In 2019, the Fair took place on June 22-23.
-The event is usually around the same time each year.
+The Fair is usually around the same time each year, in mid to late June.
 This is a fantastic event if you want to see the offbeat side of Seattle and just have some goofy fun.